Maksimkarpeko/social-mediaRandom-Name/README.md

 ```

 and you can test api here - http://localhost:8000/

-and you can test api here - http://localhost:8000/api
+and you use swagger here - http://localhost:8000/api